Yuiko-tsr/unit-2/Projects/Weather Station.md

 *Fig. C.2.1* The sensors location
 ### 3. The solution provides a mathematical modeling for the Humidity and Temperature levels for each Local and Remote locations.
 (Non-lineal model)
 All data from 3 sensors inside the room and outside is used to create variable graphs.
 They provide levels of Humidity and Temperature in 6 different zones.
+We used csv file as a source of data for graphs of indoor sensors (code.C.3.1)
-The first part of the code provides modeling for the Hum/Tem level using outside sensors, so it gets information from the local network (code.C.3.2).
-Then we used “smoothing” to
+The next part of the code provides modeling for the Hum/Tem level using outside sensors, so it gets information from the local network (code.C.3.2).
+Then we used “smoothing” to improved visualization (code.C.3.3).
+Then we created a 2x7 grid of subplots using Matplotlib and add all graphs here (code.C.3.4)

 ```.py
 db = pd.read_csv('reading_sb.csv')